 Cardiff – City of Arcades

-Cardiff has the highest number of Victorian, Edwardian, and contemporary indoor shopping arcades in the UK, where it gets one of its British nicknames, “City of Arcades.”
+Cardiff has the highest number of Victorian, Edwardian, and contemporary indoor shopping arcades in the UK, which is why it is nicknamed “City of Arcades.”

 Sometimes, people also refer to Cardiff as “The Diff,” using the last four letters of the name.